co-cart/co-cart/NEXT_CHANGELOG.md

 * Fetch total count of all carts in session once when displaying the status under "WooCommerce -> Status".
 * Plugin Suggestions now returns results better the first time it's viewed.
 * Sub-menus in the WordPress dashboard now load faster.
 No redirects.
+* Error responses are now softer to prevent fatal networking when a request fails.

 ## Security